A NOTE FROM OUR PROPRIETOR...

 I began to see the value in the old Home Place.
 My family called it that to designate it from the other homes, barns, and pastures around the ranch.

 Upon the passing of my parents in 2004, I decided to try to preserve the Home Place.
-My decision was based on three main reasons:
+My decision was based on four key facts:

 - 1. The site is located just 1/4 mile off a major highway - US 169 - so there is easy access for people to stop by.

 - 3. I came across the collection of columns my grandmother - Lucile Ellingwood Morrow - had written.
 "Just Thoughts Of A Plain Country Woman" published weekly in John Wright's "The Collinsville News' from April, 1937 to August, 1970.
 Except for the week my grandfather was killed in a car wreck, my grandmother wrote a column each and every week.
-With time, the column was picked by the "Tulsa World" and many other papers across the area reaching as far as Iowa.
+With time, the column gained recognition and was published by the "Tulsa World" and many other papers across the area reaching as far away as Iowa.

-So, with that much original material, the preserved and documented history along with easy access to the home, it just seemed like the right thing to do to give this gift of history to others.
+With that much original material, the preserved and documented history, along with easy access to the home, and, potentially the number of people whom could benefit, it just seemed like the right thing to do to give this gift of history to others.

 I hope you find some joy in the readings, some fun as you use our family's history to find out about YOUR family's history and do hope you will stop by and share a story one afternoon at the 4'o clock tea time.